44+ Insane Asylum Movies: Thrillers, Dark Dramas and More

 Gothika (2003)

-Halle Berry barely escaped a Razzie nomination for Worst Actress by portraying a female psychiatrist who wakes up one day confined to a mental hospital with no memory of what she did or how she got there.
+Halle Berry barely escaped a Razzie award for Worst Actress for her role in this supernatural psychological horror thriller.
+She plays a female psychiatrist who wakes up one day confined to her own mental hospital with no memory of what she did or how she got there.
 Roger Ebert saw some positive qualities to the film, though: “Any criticism of this movie that says it doesn’t make sense is missing the point.
 Any review that faults it for going over the top into lurid overkill is criticizing its most entertaining quality.”

 The Ward (2010)

-Horror maestro John Carpenter directed this thriller about a beautiful but troubled young woman (Amber Heard) trapped in a mental institution who slowly realizes that she and other patients are being physically brutalized by unseen forces.
-To her horror, she realizes that the unseen force is that ghost of a formerly institutionalized woman named Alice.
+A supernatural psychological horror movie by master of horror John Carpenter.
+Amber Heard stars as Kristen, a beautiful but troubled young woman trapped in a mental institution where the other patients are being physically brutalized by unseen forces.
+She believes the culprit is the ghost of a formerly institutionalized woman named Alice.

 Shutter Island (2010)